chaintope/tapyrus-signer/doc/configuration.md

 * `round-duration` is round-robin duration time(sec).
 This is optional.
 The default duration is 60 sec. if you want more slowly or quickly block creation, then set more big/small duration time.
+* `round-limit` is time limit for the communication in each round.
+If the communications for rounds spends time more than round limit, the round would be regarded as a failure round and the next round would be started.
+This is optional, default is 15 sec.
 * `log-quiet` is set `true` to silent of log report.
 This is optional, default false
 * `log-level` is Log Level.